'Hilsa' boom amid COVID-19 gloom in Bengal

 "As there was near-zero commercial activity in the seas and the rivers, and no industrial effluents were released into the waters during this three-month hiatus, fish breeding, which is common during this season, is bound to pick up pace.
 "Since June 14, several fishermen have set sail.
 The catch is expected to be higher this time, compared to the past two years," Sunderban Development Minister Manturam Pakhira told PTI on Tuesday.

 "Last year, the yield did not cross 12,000 metric tonne due to factors such as pollution and late arrival of the monsoon.
 We are positive this year will be different.
 Amid the lockdown, work such as maintenance of trawlers and repair of fishing net was put on hold.
-Hence, some fishermen are taking time to set sail," Maity said.
-Claiming that several unscrupulous fishermen flout April-May ban on fishing to rake in more moolah, Maity also said that this year, however, not many could do that, amid the strict restrictions in place.
+Hence, some fishermen are taking time to venture out," Maity said.
+Claiming that several "unscrupulous" fishermen flout April-May ban on trawling to rake in more moolah, Maity also said that this year, however, not many could do that, in the midst of the strict restrictions in place.

 "Fishermen had suffered losses last year.
 This year, they are expecting a good crop," he added..